 Additional programs, which contribute to the County's recycling rate, include white goods (appliances) and scrap metal recycling.
 White goods and scrap metal collected in the County, through the County's bulky trash collections and those delivered by municipalities or by the private sector to the Brown Station Road Sanitary Landfill staging area, are delivered to a metal processing facility where the items are shredded and sold to an end user.
 The County has a contract with a vendor, which provides the safe removal of CFCs and other potentially hazardous materials from the white goods before they are shipped for processing.
 This program provided over 978 tons to the recycling rate for 2015.
 Residents may also deliver scrap metal to the Brown Station Road Sanitary Landfill for recycling.
 In addition to the County's facility, there are privately owned scrap metal recycling facilities located throughout the County.
-During Calendar year 2015, over 390 tons of tires were collected for recycling or disposal at the Brown Station Road Sanitary Landfill.
+During Calendar Year 2019, 1,803.26 tons of scrap metal and over 538.54 tons of tires were collected for recycling or disposal at the Brown Station Road Sanitary Landfill.
 Tires are transferred from the staging area at the landfill to be transported to a waste to energy facility to be used as fuel.